returntocorp/tree-sitter-guidelines/README.md

   5:  Add a conflict for these rules: `exp1`, `exp2`
 ```

-There's a lot going in this message.
+There's a lot going on in this message.
 We'll take a closer look
 later.
 For now, let's just assume that the resolution is obvious.

 We solve the conflict statically by